anxietyhangover/coursera-python-for-everybody-michigan/README.md

 Programming for everybody (getting started with python has not beeen included in the repo).
 Also the quizzes have not been included.
 This repository is for reference purposes and I suggest not copy the solutions form it.

-Suggestions/edits are warmly welcome, and can be given by creating an issue/pull request in this repository.
+Suggestions/edits are warmly welcome, and can be given by creating an issue/pull request in this repository....